Bambu-Research-Group/RFID-Tag-Guide/README.md

 A Proxmark3 Easy is sufficient for all the tasks that need to be done.
 You can buy a clone from Alixepress, Amazon or Dangerous Things.

-> [!TIP]
-> For this particular process, you will only need the bottom-most part of the Proxmark3 Easy assembly.
-For convenience, it may be helpful to disassemble the device and remove the top and middle layers.

 ## Hacking a Bambulab Tag and readout of its data
 The easiest way to obtain the
 We document here the most simple approach to get all required A-Keys and the data of the tag.